Jessica Lowndes: Singing

 Lowndes made her musical debut in the pilot episode of TV series 90210 singing "Mama Who Bore Me" from Spring Awakening in the school's musical, in the 2009 episode "Women's Intuition".
 In the 90210 episode "What's Past is Prologue", Lowndes sang "Jolene" for a rock band audition.
 She also sang a few other songs as the lead female vocalist on 90210's "The Glorious Steinem"'s band.

 Lowndes also performed One More Time (feat.
 Diego Boneta) in the 90210 episode "Meet the Parent".
 During season 4 of 90210, her single "Fool" was featured and sung by her character in the episode "Benefit of the Doubt".
 In the episode "Bride And Prejudice", her song "Teardrops Fall" was featured.
 "I Don't Want You Anymore" was featured in the episode "Tis Pity".
 During season 5, her next single "Snake Charmer" was featured in the episode "Into The Wild" and sung by her in "99 Problems".
-In the second-to-last episode, her song "The Last Time" was sung by her character.
+In the penultimate episode, her song "The Last Time" was sung by her character.
 Just as she finishes, the stage collapses on her, catches on fire and leaving her trapped under rubble.

 In March 2009, she released the song Fly Away on Myspace.
 She was both the writer, singer and lead guitarist in the track.
 On September 19, 2009, Lowndes performed God Bless America for a Dodgers game at the Dodger Stadium in Los Angeles, California.

 She was featured on British rapper Ironik's single "Falling In Love", released on October 24, 2010, and revealed on OK!
 TV that she was finishing off her debut EP in the United Kingdom.
 She described the album as "sexy, pop dance music, like Rihanna and Katy Perry."